Skip to content

 Spectrum analyzer

-doppler-specan opens a live FFT display in your browser.
+doppler-specan opens a live FFT display in your terminal or browser.

 Demo mode (no hardware needed):